-Upper case abbreviations do not take full points but lower case abbreviations usually do (e.g. a.m., p.m.).
+Upper case abbreviations do not take full stops but lower case abbreviations usually do (e.g. a.m., p.m.).

-Note that, 'No' (for number) is a contraction of 'Numero' and so it does not take a full point.
+Note that, 'No' (for number) is a contraction of 'Numero', so it does not take a full stop.
 The plural is 'Nos'.